-SConf.CheckTypeSize(context, type_name, [header, language, expect]), sconf.CheckTypeSize(type_name, [header, language, expect])
+SConf.CheckTypeSize(context, type_name, [header, language, expect]) context.CheckTypeSize(type_name, [header, language, expect])

 Checks for the size of a type defined by typedef. type_name specifies the typedef name to check for.
-The optional header argument is a string that will be placed at the top of the test file that will be compiled to check if the function exists; the default is empty.
-The optional language argument should be C or C++ and selects the compiler to be used for the check; the default is "C".
-The optional expect argument should be an integer.
-If this argument is used, the function will only check whether the type given in type_name has the expected size (in bytes).
-For example, CheckTypeSize('short', expect = 2) will return success only if short is two bytes.
+The optional header argument is a string that will be placed at the top of the test file that will be compiled to check if the type exists; the default is empty.
+If the optional expect, is supplied, it should be an integer size; CheckTypeSize will fail unless type_name is actually that size.
+Returns the size in bytes, or zero if the type was not found (or if the size did not match expect).